markclare1992/markclare1992.github.io/_pages/about.md

 last_modified_at: 2018-01-10
 ---
 Sports trader with an interest in data science & programming.
 The site will share posts & projects mainly revolving around football.
-Analysis & visualisation will be done using software including; Python, Rstudio, MongoDB & D3.
+Analysis & visualisation will be done using software including;
+Python, RStudio, MongoDB & D3.

 ## About Me